-Weekly, online, and/or independent studies may be added and dropped during the first week of classes.
+Weekly, online, and/or independent studies may be added and dropped during the first week of classes of a semester.
+For half-terms, only the first week of the first half-term of that semester can classes be added.
+During any half-term (no matter the semester), classes can be dropped during the first week.
 Dropped courses will be removed from the student's transcript during this first week.
-Courses from which the student withdraws during the second, third, and fourth week of school receive a W on the transcript.
-During the fifth through twelfth week of the term, a grade of WP or WF is assigned, as determined by the instructor.
+Semesterly courses from which the student withdraws during the second, third, and fourth week of school receive a W on the transcript whereas half-term courses only allow a student to drop during the second and third week of the half-term to receive a W. For a course that meets the entire semester, the fifth through twelfth week of the semester, a grade of WP or WF is assigned, as determined by the instructor.
+For half-terms, during the fourth through the sixth week of the semester, a grade of WP or WF is assigned as determined by the instructor.
 WF grades are calculated into the GPA as F grades.
-Beyond the twelfth week of the term, an F will be recorded on the transcript for any classes from which the student withdraws.
+Beyond the twelfth week of a semester, an F will be recorded on the transcript for any classes from which the student withdraws.
+Beyond the sixth week of a half-term, an F will be recorded on a transcript for any course withdrawals.